 For Pirate Jam 2019 we're aiming at March 29th - April 7th for the core event dates.
 Our plan is to sail from Yacht Haven Marina on Phuket to Krabi Boat Lagoon in Krabi, stopping at spectacular islands and secluded beaches along the way.

-Event kick-off is 10:00AM, Marc 29th, 2019 at Yacht Haven Marina.
+Event kick-off is 10:00AM, March 29th, 2019 at Yacht Haven Marina.
 Yacht Haven is 20 minutes from Phuket International Airport.
 We recommend you fly into Phuket at least 24 hours prior to kick-off.
 A wide range of accomodations are available in the area around the airport and marina including rooms at the marina itself.

 Between the 29th and 5th we'll sail from Phuket to Krabi around the top of Phang Nga Bay stopping at spectacular islands and remote beaches along the way.
 The 5th and 6th will be spent at Krabi Boat Lagoon where accomodation will be provided as part of the event.
 We'll enjoy a wrap-up BBQ and prize ceremony on the final night.